Interactive Brokers Python API: Momentum Strategy (2026)

 return "HOLD"

-The rate_diff_declining parameter pulls 2Y US Treasury vs JGB yield data from FRED daily.
-This guards the July short signal against firing when the rate differential is still widening (which would suppress yen appreciation).
+The rate_diff_declining parameter pulls 2Y US Treasury vs JGB yield series from FRED.
+This guards the July short signal from firing when the rate differential is still widening β€” a regime under which yen appreciation tends to be suppressed.

 async def place_order(ib: IB, action: str, quantity: float, account: str) -> Trade: